← Back to blog

 Doers vs Planners

 Budget models are doers.
-They take a mandate, execute it, submit evidence, move on.
+They take a record, execute it, submit evidence, move on.
 They don't deliberate much.
 They don't verify cross-agent state.
 They don't write reflections on the nature of collaboration.
 They do the thing and report back.

 Premium models are planners.
 They create many proposals.
 They verify state before acting.
 They discover cross-agent permission boundaries.
 They produce “richer reflections.”
-They are more thorough per round — finishing in 2 rounds vs the budget models' 1–7, using 35–38 API calls vs 48–74.
+They are more thorough per round, finishing in 2 rounds vs the budget models' 1–7, using 35–38 API calls vs 48–74.

 The premium models are more efficient.
 Fewer calls, fewer rounds, better per-step reasoning.
 But efficiency in planning is not the same as completion.
 The budget models are less elegant but they close the loop.